 Given the above potential pitfalls, how and when you withdraw from your RRSP is critical.

-- If you build a large RRSP, then you probably want to “melt down” your RRSP rather than take it out in big chunks.
+- If you build a large RRSP, then you may want to “melt down” your RRSP rather than take it out in big chunks.

 - If you still have money in your RRSP at age 71, you will need to roll it into a Registered Retirement Income Fund (RRIF) that will pay out at least 7% of your RRSP balance per year.